lli839/solidity-tic-tac-toe/README.md

     * Cons:
         * If just upgrade the logic functions, we still need migrate data.
 Vice versa.
 2. Proxy pattern.
 Seperate data storage and logic.
-    * The parent contract has two variables pointing to two different deployed contracts: one handles logic, one handles data storage.
+    * The parent contract has its own data/state, but has a variable that points to the implementation contract address.
     * Pros:
-        * Uprade logic and data contracts independently.
+        * data and logic are seperated.

 # Problems During Implementation

+# Audit
+1. Test common vulnerabilities
+* reentrancy
+* access control
+* return values
+* overflow
+2. thorough integration test to avoid logical bugs
+3. bounty program
+4. monitoring
+5. audit